WaveEngine/EvergineDocs/manual/addons/mrtk/getting_started.md

 }
 ```
 > [!Note]
 > There will probably be an error related to the CreateScene method, which is sealed in the XRScene class.
-If the scene needs to be modified via code, this can be done by overriding the OnPostCreateXRScene instead.
+If the scene needs to be modified via code, this can be done by overriding the OnPostCreateXRScene method instead.

 4. Register an instance of the NoesisService class in the Application class.
 ```csharp